ItsiW/VILF/places/xian-famous.md

 osm: https://www.openstreetmap.org/node/8851723958
 ---

-I was pretty excited for this place given the hype and pretty dissapointed, there's waaaay better Xi'an food out there.
+There's a bit of hype around this place but there's way better Xi'an food out there.
 They standard biang biang noodles weren't even vegan when that's a pretty common vegan option in other places.

 We got the **stir fried cold-skin noodles**, **spicy tofu**, **cucumber salad** and **seitan salad**.
 The stuff just didn't have that much flavour, kinda just oily and spicy.